F.C. Bnei Arraba: History

-The club achieved its best position in Liga Bet in the 2012–13 season, placing fifth and reaching the promotion play-offs, in which the club had beaten Ihud Bnei Majd al-Krum in the first round, but lost in the divisional final to Hapoel Kaukab.
+The club achieved its best position in Liga Bet in the 2012–13 season, placing fifth and reaching the promotion play-offs, in which the club defeated Ihud Bnei Majd al-Krum in the first round, but lost in the divisional final to Hapoel Kaukab.
 The following season, however, the club finished bottom of the league and dropped back to Liga Gimel.